-River network in Georgia is unequally distributed: out of 26 060 rivers with total length of about 60 000 km, 18 109 rivers are in western Georgia, and 7 951 rivers - in eastern Georgia.
+Rivers - River network in Georgia is unequally distributed: out of 26 060 rivers with total length of about 60 000 km, 18 109 rivers are in Western Georgia, and 7 951 rivers - in Eastern Georgia.
 Length of 25 923 rivers is less than 25 km, of 121 rivers - about 25-100 km, and of 16 rivers - 100-500 km.
 The rivers of Georgia belong to the Black and the Caspian Sea basins.
-Almost all rivers of eastern Georgia form the entire system of the Kura River and flow into the Caspian Sea, while the rivers of western Georgia independently join the Black Sea.
+Almost all rivers of Eastern Georgia form the entire system of the Kura River and flow into the Caspian Sea, while the rivers of Western Georgia independently join the Black Sea.

 The rivers of Georgia are fed by glaciers, snow, rain and ground waters.
 Water resources of Georgia are not equally distributed.
-Run-off of the rivers of western Georgia (together with transit) compiles 49.8 cubic kilometres, and run-off of eastern Georgia - 16.5 cubic kilometres.
+Run-off of the rivers of Western Georgia (together with transit) compiles 49.8 cubic kilometres, and run-off of Eastern Georgia - 16.5 cubic kilometres.
 The most voluminous river is Rioni; Mtkvari is much less voluminous, its run-off near Georgian-Azerbaijan border is 8.3 cubic kilometres.
 The following rivers - Enguri, Kodori, Bzipi, Tskhenistskali, Kvirila, Liakhvi, Aragvi, Ktsia-Khrami, and Alazani - are worth mentioning as well.

-Lakes There are about 860 lakes in Georgia.
+Lakes - There are about 860 lakes in Georgia.
 Most of them are very small; therefore a total area of the lakes does not exceed 170 square kilometres (0.24% of the country territory).
 The lakes of Georgia are remarkable with their diverse origins.
+There are tectonic, glacier (most abundant), riverine, coastal, karst, sufozian, landslide and anthropogenic lakes.
 The majority of lakes in Georgia are fresh water, and part of them contains very little salt.
-The largest lake in area in Georgia is Lake Paravani, in volume - Lake Tabatskuri, in depth - Lake Ritsa, that is the deepest lake in the South Caucasus.
+In Georgia the largest lake by area is Lake Paravani, by volume - Lake Tabatskuri, by depth - Lake Ritsa, which is the deepest lake in the South Caucasus.

-Reservoirs There are 44 reservoirs on the territory of Georgia, their total area is 163 square kilometres, and the total volume of water is 3 315 million cubic metres.
+Reservoirs - There are 44 reservoirs on the territory of Georgia, their total area is 163 square kilometres, and the total volume of water is 3 315 million cubic metres.

-There are 725 glaciers in Georgia and they all are located in the Caucasus Mountains.
-Their cumulative area is 370 square kilometres that is 0.5 % of the country territory.
+There are 725 glaciers in Georgia and all of them are located in the Caucasus Mountains.
+Their cumulative area is 370 square kilometres that is 0.5% of the country territory.

 Wetlands in Georgia are located on the Kolkheti Valley and their total area is 627 square kilometres.
 Georgia is bounded to the west by the Black Sea.
-The length of the coastline is 330 km.
+The length of the coastline is 309 km.
 Within the territory of Georgia the following rivers flow into the Black Sea: Rioni, Bzipi, Kodori, Enguri and Chorokhi.
+From the territory of Georgia up to 50 km3 of water flows into the sea (16% of whole continental runoff).

 Winter is mild and warm on the coast of the Black Sea.
-An average temperature in January is + 4-7°C. The amount of precipitation is large during all seasons; South part of Kolkheti is especially rainy, where the annual precipitation is more than 2 500 mm.
+An average temperature in January is +5-7°C. The amount of precipitation is large during all seasons; South part of Kolkheti is especially rainy, where the annual precipitation is more than 2 500 mm.

 An average value of surface layer salinity of water in an open sea fluctuates from $17.8^{\circ}/{00}$ (in spring) to $18.3^{\circ}/{00}$ (in winter).
-From the surface to the depth of 200 metres the salinity increases up to $21.3^{\circ}/{00}$ .
+From the surface to the depth of 200 metres the salinity increases up to $21.3^{\circ}/{00}$.
 Rivers of Georgia make the sea significantly fresher near the coast, especially in spring and in the first half of summer.
-However, water stays salty beyond 2-4 miles from the coast.
+However, water stays salty beyond 2-4 miles from the coast, only during large floods in the rivers it covers relatively large space, and salinity decreases up to $12-8^{\circ}/{00}$ in a short time.